Leaders Set the Pace by Their Expectations and Example

 Do you want employees who get to work on time?
 You'd better show up on time.
 Do you want employees who are kind to customers?
 Don't talk about customers behind their backs.
 Do you want employees who do their work on time, with a high degree of accuracy?
 You'd best do the same.

 Sometimes bosses forget that they need to demonstrate leadership as well.
-A boss can sit in an office barking orders, but a leader gets in there and helps with the work.
+A boss can sit in the office barking out orders, but a leader gets in there and helps with the work.
 For several years, a department was responsible for processing the annual salary increases for 30,000 employees.

 So that meant that staff had to stuff a ridiculous number of envelopes.
 Their direct boss was a vice president in a Fortune 100 company.
 Where was she during the envelope stuffing?
 Stuffing envelopes with the rest of her staff.
 Did they all jump when she told them to jump?
 You bet they did because they knew she was right there with them.